You can download literature and forms to set up a Premier Trust Full SIPP here.

 You can join our SIPP at any age.
 You can join the SIPP even if you are a member of your employer’s company pension scheme and you can contribute to both schemes.

 This page gives you basic information about what a SIPP is and how we operate our SIPP.
-You can find more details about the rules governing pension schemes in our Technical section.
+You can find more details about the rules governing pension schemes in our Technical and Literature sections.

 Funding a SIPP

 Our SIPP can accept contributions from the member’s employer, from the member personally, or from a third party.
 Clients are free to pay one-off contributions, set up regular contributions or pay them on an ad hoc basis.